sufone/qawl/README.md

 Feel free to email me if you are interested in contributing right now, before the foundation is done: navedcoded@gmail.com .
 Sorry if things are a bit messy, but I recommend checking this repo out a few weeks later!

-Use the scripts `electron-dev` and `pure-dist`, others are there from a template still.
+Use the node scripts `electron-dev` and `pure-dist`, others are there from a template still (to be removed later).
+I prefer yarn to use yarn so that's the lockfile here.

 Old version: https://github.com/mr-islam/qawl